JoshuaGrams/tiny-qbn/doc/tweego.md

 [Download Visual Studio Code](https://code.visualstudio.com/Download).
 This is a text editor designed for various kinds of code.
 Install and run it.

 Open up the Extensions panel.
 There's a bar on the left: the bottom icon (four squares with one slightly removed) toggles the extensions panel open and closed.
 As far as I can tell that's the only way to close it.
-Type "twee" into the search box and install the Twee2 Syntax extension.
+Type "twee" into the search box and install the "Twee 3 Language Tools" extension.
 Then close the panel.

 Unzip Blank Project Template